WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - with **multiple ENI attached** you can put **multiple SGs on one instance**.
 That is because you put SG on the ENI and not on the EC2 itself.

+### AWS Fault Injection Simulator

+- Used for **simulating various issues with either a certain API action or the network as a whole**.

+- Sadly, **it only works in the context of a VPC** at the time I'm writing this.

+  - It would be so nice to simulate DynamoDB or S3 issues without having to attach the Lambda function to the VPC.

+- Currently, **only a handful of services are supported**.
+Most of them **are EC2-like services** (not serverless).

 ### AWS Batch

 - allows you to run **processes (async) across one or more instances or ETL jobs**